iAmAdamReid/Sprint-Challenge--Data-Structures-Algorithms/algorithms/Algorithms_Answers.md

 b) The time complexity of this operation is O(n^3).
 The final loop only runs 9 times regardless of n, so its complexity is O(1).
 Our worst case becase of the 3 nested loops is O(n^3).

-c) The time complexity of this operation is O(1) constant time, because we're recursively calling n-1 until n reaches 0.
+c) The time complexity of this operation is O(n) linear time, because we're recursively calling n-1 until n reaches 0.
 Therefore, we call the function n times.
 Consider: n - n = 0

 **Exercise II**